mindrays/blogpost/_posts/2020-05-11-ginger-tea-recipe.md

 ## step 4

 This is the size of ginger after grating.
-I stopped grating after I was at the risk of grating my fingers :D
+I stopped grating after I was at the risk of grating my fingers :D (Note: be generous in adding ginger, too less you won't get the flavor and too much it overpowers everything)

 ![]({{ site.baseurl }}/images/ginger-tea-pics/s4.jpg)